Pulse - Chapter 8 - Transit

 The alpha Skreever's eyes widened and his mouth fell open as if he'd just won the lottery.
 He turned and ran, stumbling and tripping over the railway tracks, urine sloshing in his boots.
 He picked himself up and scuttled down an alleyway without a care for the men and dogs he left behind.

-Grace immediately moved over to where Kalen had fallen and kneeled down beside him.
+Grace immediately moved over to where Kalen had fallen and knelt down beside him.
 Out of nowhere, an EMP round hit her squarely in the back, knocking her to the ground, and the light in her eyes went out.
 The last thing she could perceive was the sound of Slaver units deliberating over what to take and what to leave behind.

 What Grace didn't witness was the timely arrival of Duty after she'd already been loaded up to the Slaver security truck.
 The truck took off and Duty gave chase, but he couldn't leave Kalen alone so he turned back.
 At Kalen's side he gently pushed the tip of his tail into Kalen's nanoweave skinsuit and jolted him back to life.
 The same thing that had taken him out was the thing that brought him back spluttering and coughing and complaining.

-Once Kalen realised what was going on, he thanked Duty, looked around and wondered if Grace was really responsible for the injured men trying to drag themselves away from the monster cat in their presence.
+Once Kalen realized what was going on, he thanked Duty, looked around and wondered if Grace was really responsible for the injured men trying to drag themselves away from the monster cat in their presence.
 He had to know where she'd been taken.

 Suddenly, multiple large explosions could be heard in the distance coming from the direction of the Blade complex.
 The booms rocked the ground and the surrounding architecture.
 Kalen tried to stand up, but he wasn't quite ready yet.
 He felt like he'd had a heart attack and found it difficult to breathe.